Oceanos1/Teaching-HEIGVD-RES-2017-Labo-SMTP/README.md

 * The `config.properties` file can be used to configure the SMTP server, port, witness email to be CC'd and the number of adress groups to be used.
 * The `messages.utf8` file should contain the messages you wish to send.
 The first line of a message should be a subject using the format `Subject: example subject`.
 After the subject, one blank line should be left before the body of the message is written.
 To end a message, another blank line should be added followed by a line containing only the symbols `==`.

+## Email groups
+Groups are created randomly from the list of adresses entered into the config files.
+The minimum group size is 3.
+One member of the group is randomly selected to be the sender, the rest of the group are receivers.
+The number of groups can be modified in the `config.properties` file.